jmcklondonuk/PostOfficeIS/README.md

 The contract is fully specified in requirements including supported inputs and outputs.

-Note: every 2 minutes, after the user hits enter, it lists parcels in the system.
+Note: every minute, after the user hits enter, it lists parcels in the system.

 ## Implementation notes
 Java doesn't implement a ReadKey capability, so parcel listing is intentionally outputted after a user command is entered.